Facts at a Glance About Monsters, Inc. Laugh Floor:

 There are some standard jokes that are used over and over, but much of the show is improvised and interactive.
 We find that it’s always funny with enough fresh humor to make it worth the repeat visits.
 Periodically the standard jokes are changed also.
 The voice actors do a great job, and they’re clearly real and competent comedians.

-Queue and seating information for Carousel of Progress
+Queue and seating information for Monsters, Inc. Laugh Floor

 The queue is indoors.
 Guests stand during the pre-show, which is viewed on monitors in the queue.
 Seats are long, hard plastic bench seats with backs.
 The theater seats approximately 400.